citrushack/cutiehack2020/README.md

 ## Basic mobile responsiveness

 In CSS, the media query standard allows us to apply specific CSS rules at different screen sizes.
+Try to load up your website on your phone, and think about how you can use media queries to improve the usability.

 ```
  /* Extra small devices (phones, 600px and down) */